 Risk: where chemistry meets liability

-Regulators expect confirmed as sound cleaning instructions and proof that materials survive reprocessing.
+Regulators expect validated cleaning instructions and proof that materials survive reprocessing.
 Legal exposure grows when incompatibility can be traced in SEM micrographs and purchase orders.
 Design validation is now inseparable from reprocessing validation.
 It’s not bureaucracy; it is how your license to sell stays intact.

 So what follows from that?
-Here’s the immediate lasting results.
+Here’s the immediate impact.

-In operations critiques across ASEAN, reliability is not a nice-to-have; it is pricing power.
+In operations reviews across ASEAN, reliability is not a nice-to-have; it is pricing power.
 Fewer defects mean fewer firefights, steadier throughput, and more time selling.
 The math is simple, the compounding is not.

-Unbelievably practical: Tie compatibility KPIs to EBITDA in monthly ops critiques.
+Actionable: Tie compatibility KPIs to EBITDA in monthly ops reviews.

 How testing actually looks, past the brochure